 Requirements for Entry:

-Visas: Seychelles is a visa-free country but a visitor’s permit may be obtained upon arrival if you meet certain criteria and can show:
+Visas: Seychelles is a visa-free country, however, a visitor’s permit will be obtained upon arrival if you meet certain criteria and can show:

-Visit the Ministry of Foreign Affairs for the Republic of Seychelles website for the most current entry information.
+Visit the Department of Foreign Affairs for the Republic of Seychelles website for the most current entry information.

 See the Seychelles Revenue Commission web page for further information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors on short-term stays in Seychelles.
 Expatriate workers with HIV/AIDS are subject to screenings and are required to regularly report to the Ministry of Health for treatment throughout the duration of residence in Seychelles.

 Piracy: Attacks have occurred in coastal waters surrounding the outer islands and, in some cases, farther out at sea.
 See MARAD’s page for advisories.